blestab/alc-toliara.github.io/README.md

 4. Start your own projects here!
 Let's build some amazing things!
 We have a large pool of people with lots of different skills.
 This can be a great way to get even more experience working as a team, as well as get help on ideas that you have! </br>

-Open to all suggestions on improve, so let's begin!
+Open to all suggestions to improve the experience, so let's begin!

 ## Who We Are
 If you want to follow us and what we are doing, you can reach us around the web by connecting with us.